-Thoughts from Fish Fry Lake – Stewarding for Fish Productivity
+Thoughts from Shepherd Research Center – Stewarding for Fish Productivity

 Here at the Shepherd Research Center, we have a lake with very high fish productivity.
 It’s called Fish Fry Lake, and it lives up to its name.
 For instance, last Sunday five of us fished for two hours and caught 141 fish, mostly one- and two-year old perch.
 However, at about 7.5 inches, even the one-year-old fish were large enough to fillet.
 In the mix were also twenty one three-, four- and five-year-old perch, with the largest of these being females and weighing nearly two pounds, bulging with eggs.
 We even caught three Yellowstone Cutthroat trout.
 Amazingly, just four years ago this water was so nutrient-saturated that its dissolved oxygen levels were only about one third of what Cutthroat require to survive.
 Today Cutthroat are doing well, despite being located thirty miles east of Billings, out on the plains, where water can get very warm in the summer.

 Over a four month period last year we tracked our catch rate, as well as the pond’s overall fish productivity.
 We found that the average catch rate was one fish every two minutes.
 Now this spring, after harvesting nearly three thousand fish from the 6.5 acre pond over the course of the year, there are still an estimated 5,400 harvestable fish present in the lake.
 Their average weight is just under one-quarter pound.
 And if we harvest 110 pounds of these fish every month, we can keep up with the incoming non-point source phosphorus.